Joint University Council of the Applied Social Sciences: Social Work Education Committee

-The Social Work Education Committee (SWEC) represents UK schools of social work at an international level.
-Previously SWEC have been involved in reviews of social work in England and Scotland.
-SWEC are routinely consulted by national bodies including regulatory and research councils and government departments on issues surrounding social work education and research.
-They work closely with a wide range of national and international social work bodies such as Social Work England, the Social Care Institute for Excellence (SCIE), the European Social Work Research Association (ESWRA) and the International Federation of Social Work (IFSW) and the International Association of Schools of Social Work (IASSW).
+The Social Work Education Committee (SWEC) represents UK schools of social work at the international level.
+SWEC has previously participated in reviews of social work in both England and Scotland.
+The committee is routinely consulted by national bodies- including regulatory authorities, research councils, and government departments- on matters related to social work education and research.
+SWEC work closely with a wide range of national and international organisations, such as Social Work England, the Social Care Institute for Excellence (SCIE), the European Social Work Research Association (ESWRA) and the International Federation of Social Work (IFSW) and the International Association of Schools of Social Work (IASSW).

 Fellows

 The JUC may confer the honorary title of Fellow of the JUC on academics within public and social administration who are held in high esteem by their peers and who have made an outstanding contribution to the learned society.
 They are nominated and the nominations are then subject to peer review.
 Fellows are entitled to use the letters "FJUC" after their name.

 The full list of JUC Fellows are as follows: